mohamed-services/mnn/README.md

 Note that the biases are not accounted for in the above calculations because if you will use an embedding layer as an input layer then using the biases is optional inside the hidden layers, but you’re free to use biases in your model,

+## Mixture of experts

+The attention mechanism itself isn't needed because you can use a mixture of experts instead of it to route the data between the tokens also you can choose the size of the 2d matrix from n by 2 to n by (n-1) then you can just sum all the data along the second dimension, Also you can use the mixture of experts on a higher dimensions.
+Also you can use the attention mechanism on higher dimensions.
+You can also use multi-agents or mult-heads where every agent or every head process a part of the input or a part of the output and they are communicating using addressess so every agent can decide which agents it wants to send data to and which agents it wants to ask data from.
+So agents works like workers in a factory where every worker do his part.
+And they are rewarded for distributing work and loads equaly and for being cooperative.
+The addressing system:
+1D (all agents will be on a line or a circle).
+Modular (address 13 for network of size 5 will be 13 mod 5 so thd real address will be 3).
+Binary (addresses will be an n bit binary positions for example 32 bit so the agents can address each other efficiently and accurately).
+Signed (address can positive 9 or negative 9, like 9 move to the right or 9 moves to the left relative to the current position).
+Relative or absolute (we can use relative or absolute positioning).
+Agents talk every few time steps.
+Mixture of experts architecture can be used or should be used.
+Some agents can act as an input layers, some agents can act as a hidden layers, and some agents can act as an output layers.
+Experts can have different numbers of dimensions for example two, three, or four as soon as tolens size is smaller than input/output maximum size so the expert can reshape the data to its number of dimensions.
+The first n bits will be used to address other agents for example the first 1024 bits will be used to address another 32 agents.
+A subset of the agents can be grouped in a small pool to work on a smaller task.
+True mixture of experts architecture.
+Federated machine learning where any one or any company can train their private agent and integrate it with publicly available agents or experts.
+True Mixture of experts architecture
+No attention needed As it turns out that attention is not necessary in large language models.
+Can we use a central memory for coordinating something like RAG where every agent outputs a small vector And after that nearest neighbors algorithm will be used to to determine the set of inputs that will be used for the next time step.
+Make every expert output two vectors the first to be its axon central location and the other to be its dendrites central location and this cordinates can be 3d or 4d or 8d cordinates.
+Also agents can choose the radius that they want the nearest neighbors to be viewed.
+Make the current weights of similar size like 8,8,8,8 and group them in one numpy file to be a single expert.
+The system can be asynchronous so every agent can read or write on his own speed for example an agent can run for five steps then read or write and another agen can for eight steps then read or write.
+RAG memories are inherently builtin in the system so a memory can live as an input or output without changing.
+The agent can output floating point based cordinates or text based cordinates. agents can be mnn or conv or rnn or transformers.
+You can convert convert the distance between the cell and its neighbours into weights where's a lower distance means a higher weight. w = 1 - current_distance / sum(all distances)

 ## Activation function

 The following activation functions are the candidates for the mnn model